 Who should be screened?

 If there is a history of MTHFR or methylation defects in your family, you should be screened.
 It is estimated that 80% of the population has this mutation depending on ethnicity, therefore it is wise to screen for it whenever there is chronic disease, infertility, or in pregnancy.
-Growing a baby involves adequate active folic acid so screening in pregnancy MTHFR is essential.
+Growing a baby involves adequate active folate so screening in pregnancy MTHFR is essential.

 There is a very long list of chronic diseases that are linked to MTHFR but in short, I often screen for it in my office if there is some family history of heart disease, cancer, diabetes, any clots, depression and/or addiction.
 I also screen in more unusual conditions such as sensitivity to caffeine, a feeling of something creeping up such as a panic attack, estrogen dominance such as fibroids and autoimmune conditions.
 In the first patient visit, we are creating a painting of the person’s well being and if the picture fits MTHFR, a screening is well worth it.

 Screening can be done in our office by blood test.
 There are kits offered online for blood and saliva testing.
 You can order a home test kit here.
 I do counsel patients on the best option for them depending on their finances, health goals and concern for genetic testing and data mining of the information.